Africa Agenda – Editorial Policy

-Because of this too many stories about the continent go untold.
+Because of this and other issues that we’ve outlined on this website and our foundational documents, too many stories about the continent go untold.

 Africa Agenda is driven by the need to change this one-sided narrative of African News.
 We use this website, journalistic tools, and events, including our Africa News Matters website, as platforms for critical engagement and news analysis about the African continent.